 First off, you want to avoid single-paned windows.
 They significantly reduce your ability to further insulate your home.
 Look for double-paned and triple-paned windows.

 Double-paned windows are the best bang for your buck.
 They create multiple barriers to energy transfer, which results in a more comfortable home with lower energy bills.
-Having two panes of glass creates an insulator between the two panes which can also reduce the possibility of condensation buildup, which leads to mold.
+Having two panes of glass creates an insulator between the two panes which can also reduce the possibility of condensation build-up, which leads to mould.
 It doubles the surface area that hot or cold temperatures have to penetrate.
 This impedes the process of energy transfer via convection, which is the transfer of energy from a colder medium to a warmer medium and vice versa.

 Triple-paned windows introduce a third pane of glass, further increasing the benefits stated above.

 This should be straightforward.
 Metal is an energy conductor.
-So, if it’s hot outside an aluminum window frame will conduct the heat from outside and transfer it inside your home.
+So, if it’s hot outside an aluminium window frame will conduct the heat from outside and transfer it inside your home.
 The same energy transfer occurs for cold weather.
-This conduction process is what creates a drafty window effect, which not only contributes to discomfort inside the home but puts strains on your HVAC unit.
+This conduction process is what creates a drifty window effect, which not only contributes to discomfort inside the home but puts strains on your HVAC unit.
 To combat energy transfer, you typically turn to your HVAC unit to heat and cool your home.
 With so much energy being transferred through inefficient windows, you are making your HVAC system work harder.